Insoft-UK/Prime-C/README.md

 Prime-C is a high-level general-purpose programming language that adds some elements of C to the PPL programming language.
 <br />
 <br />
-This experimental project is expected to evolve significantly as development progresses.
-Its goal is to explore the feasibility of creating a hybrid PPL + C-like language, enabling code to be written in this unified language.
-The language is designed to compile into pure PPL for the HP Prime calculator while also supporting macOS compilation from the same codebase.
+This experimental project is expected to undergo significant evolution as development continues.
+Its primary aim is to assess the feasibility of creating a hybrid language combining PPL and C-like syntax, allowing developers to write code in a unified environment.
+The language is designed to compile directly into pure PPL for the HP Prime calculator, while also supporting compilation for platforms like macOS.
+This enables users to test and debug their code natively before deploying it on an actual HP Prime calculator.
 <br />
 <br />